Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Regularity of finite-depth truncations of the KPZ fixed point

-In this section, we obtain a quantitative comparison of the spatial increments of `finite depth truncations' of the KPZ fixed point in terms of the Wiener measure and last passage values of semi-infinite geodesics in the Airy line ensemble.
-We crucially use the variational formula for the KPZ fixed point and the coupling in Definition \ref{def: Airy sheet}.
-This is achieved through the Brownian Gibbs property of the Airy line ensemble, which further reduces the problem to estimating the Radon-Nikodym derivatives of inhomogeneous Brownian LPP with non-decreasing initial data.
-This is done in Theorem \ref{thm: main companion}.
-Technical input from \cite{dauvergne2024wienerdensitiesairyline} allows us to estimate inverse acceptance probabilities that appear in the estimates.
-Combining the above leads to Theorem \ref{thm: finite depth KPZ estimates a priori}.

-By $3:2:1$ scaling, we lose no generality in considering the KPZ fixed point at unit time, $h_1(\cdot)$ with initial data $h_0:\R\to \R\cup \{-\infty\}$, which can be written more explicitly as
+By $1:2:3$ scaling, we lose no generality in considering the KPZ fixed point at unit time, $\mathfrak{h}_1(\cdot)$ with initial data $h_0:\R\to \R\cup \{-\infty\}$, which can be written more explicitly as

 where $\mathcal{S}(\cdot, \cdot)$ denotes the Airy sheet, see Definition \ref{def: Airy sheet}.
-Recall also Definition \ref{def: max support} for the max-plus support.
-We also do not lose generality if we translate the support of the initial data.
-Henceforth, we will make the following assumptions on the initial data: \begin{itemize} \item $\mathrm{supp}_{-\infty}(h_0)$ is bounded and countable \item $\mathrm{supp}_{-\infty}(h_0)\subseteq[1,\infty)$. \end{itemize}
+If the `max-plus' support of initial data is compact, by translation symmetries of the Airy sheet \cite[Lemma 9.1]{DOV} we do not lose generality if we translate the support of the initial data to lie in $[1,x_0]$, for some $x_0>1$.
+We can additionally set the interval of comparison to $[1,y_0]$, $y_0>1$ (by possibly enlarging it) as in Lemma \ref{lemma: Airy sheet variational formula}, at no loss of generality.
+Moreover, the metric composition law for the Airy sheet \cite[Proposition 9.2]{DOV} will allow us to effectively only need to consider continuous initial data for which we can replace $\supp{h_0}$ with $\Q\cap \supp{h_0}$.
+Thus, as a first step when initial data is compactly supported, we will henceforth make the following assumptions on the initial data: \begin{itemize} \item[1.] $\mathrm{supp}_{-\infty}(h_0)\subseteq \Q$ bounded and \item[2.] $\overline{\mathrm{supp}_{-\infty}(h_0)}\subseteq(0,\infty)$. \end{itemize}